 BONUS: Check out this article by Startup Cafe Digital on how to make your website 100% mobile-friendly and download the mobile SEO audit checklist.

 Sitemaps are necessary for Google to find and index your webpages.

-Once your sitemap is successfully submitted, follow these tips to optimize your XML Sitemap:
+Once your sitemap is successfully submitted, follow these XML sitemap best practices: